rohangoel96/blog/_travels/2021-09-25-fremont-lookout.md

 |
 Seemingly infinite wave of verdant ridges succumbing to Puget Sound and apparently the Olympics rise in the very far.
 |
 Ah the poses!!
 All for the gram?
+More IG dance <a href="https://www.instagram.com/reel/CUrDMkbjKJI/" target="_blank">here</a>
 |
 Memories with @NanditaGupta @AnishGupta
 '